Nevon/less-terrible-coffeelint-loader/README.md

 # Less Terrible Coffeelint Loader

+> ## Maintainers wanted!
+> I am no longer using this in production, and offer no support.
+If anyone is interested in taking over the project, please open an issue.

 This was originally a fork of [coffeelint-loader](https://github.com/bline/coffeelint-loader), but it had some deficiencies.
 When I tried to fix them, I ended up replacing the whole thing.

 I'm using this for an internal project at the company I work for, so don't expect this to work in the general case.
 While it may technically have support for some features, I have not tested all of them.
 PRs are welcome, however.